Jason Isaacs

 Jason Isaacs as Captain Hook

 In the satirical comedy "The Death of Stalin" (2017), he played the role of Marshal Zhukov.
-And in the crime thriller "Hotel Mumbai" (2018), Jason played the influential Russian businessman Vasili Archivsky.
+In the crime thriller "Hotel Mumbai" (2018), Jason played the influential Russian businessman Vasili Archivsky.
 In 2019, two films featuring Jason were released - the chilling thriller "Look Away" and the crime drama "London Fields."

 Jason Isaacs in Death of Stalin